 Related theory and classroom work for sheetmetal, apprentice training.
-Instruction in mathematics, blueprint reading, method of construction, safety, use of building materials, and other technical subjects. - XXX 7736 Sheetmetal Training, 45 class hours, 4.5 Ind. c.e.u.'s]Offered as needed] Related theory and classroom work for sheetmetal apprentice training.
-Instruction in mathematics, blueprint reading, methods of construction, safety, use of building materials, and other technical subjects. - XXX 7749 Basic Baking, 180 class hours, 18.0 Ind. c.e.u.'s [Offered as needed] A study of baking practices and principles as they apply to the preparation of breads, rolls, pastries, pies, cakes, cookies, and specialty desserts. - XXX 7796 Estimating for Construction, 60 class hours, 6.0 Ind. c.e.u.'s [Offered as needed]
+Instruction in mathematics, blueprint reading, method of construction, safety, use of building materials, and other technical subjects. - Sheetmetal Training, 45 class hours, 4.5 c.e.u.'s [Offered as needed] Related theory and classroom work for sheetmetal apprentice training.
+Instruction in mathematics, blueprint reading, methods of construction, safety, use of building materials, and other technical subjects. - XXX 7749 Basic Baking, 180 class hours, 18.0 c.e.u.'s [Offered as needed] A study of baking practices and principles as they apply to the preparation of breads, rolls, pastries, pies, cakes, cookies, and specialty desserts. - XXX 7756 Sanitation/Safety for Food Service Workers, 30 class hours, 15 lec., 15 lab., 3 c.e.u.'s (Offered as needed)

-A basic course in estimating as it relates to industry in general.
-Covers related references, estimating methods, take-off organization and presentation, material take-off, and actual estimating projects relating to specific industrial fields. - XXX 7801 Shop Safety, 15 class hours, 1.5 Ind. c.e.u.'s [Offered as needed] Introduction to shop safety regulations, causes of hazards, preventative measures, and what to do in case of an accident. - XXX 7802 Supervising Industrial Workers, 15 class hours, 1.5 Ind. c.e.u.'s [Offered as needed]

-A non-credit course designed to help first line industrial supervisors improve their skills in employee motivation, human relations, dealing with personnel problems, time and resource management, scheduling, and planning.

-Purchasing for Industry, 45 class hours, 4.5 Ind. c.e.u.'s [Offered as XXX 7803 neededl A non-credit course designed to help industrial workers become familiar in the various aspects of the purchasing process.
-Topics covered include: overview of the purchasing process, price/cost analysis, negotiations, inventory management, systems contracting, and value analysis.
-XXX 7815 Electronics Theory and Fabrication, 38 class hours, 3.8 Ind. c.e.u.'s [Offered as neededl This course provides a practical presentation of basic theory and of fabrication of subjects presented including the following: safety, math, concepts of voltage, current and power components, use of the VOM, how to read diagrams, tools, soldering principles, wiring, quality control and hardware.
-XXX 7843 Communication System, 45 class hours, 4.5 Ind. c.e.u.'s [Offered as neededl Communication systems and the factors affecting the design, operation and maintenance of receiving and transmission equipment.
+A course designed to develop a consciousness of safe and sanitary procedures in food serving to groups of people and to teach persons how to follow safe personal and operation habits in food service. - Communication System, 45 class hours, 4.5 c.e.u.'s [Offered as needed] Communication systems and the factors affecting the design, operation and maintenance of receiving and transmission equipment.
 AC/DC theory, antennas, transistors, microwaves, oscillators and amplifiers are covered.
-Preparation for F.C.C. radio/telephone license examination.
-XXX 7850 CRT Phototypesetting, 8 class hours, 1.2 Ind. c.e.u.'s [Offered as needed] Lecture/discussion about and "hands-on" experience with some of the most current CRT phototypesetting equipment available today.
-Water Treatment Operator, 165 class hours, 16.5 Ind. c.e.u.'s [Offered XXX 7981 as needed1 Study of water treatment.
+Preparation for F.C.C. radio/telephone license examination. - Water Treatment Operator, 165 class hours, 16.5 c.e.u.'s [Offered as needed] Study of water treatment.
 This course will cover the operation of a water treatment plant and related mathematics, biology, chemistry, records, and reports used in the operation of a water treatment facility.
 This course is preparation for the state "B" level water plant operator certification.
 Prerequisite: Consent of Instructor.

-Beginning Wastewater Operator I, 142 class hours, 14.2 Ind. c.e.u.'s [Of-XXX 7982 fered as needed] An introductory study of the field of wastewater treatment.
+XXX 7982 Beginning Wastewater Operator I, 142 class hours, 14.2 c.e.u.'s [Offered as needed]

+An introductory study of the field of wastewater treatment.
 This course will cover the operation of a wastewater plant and the related mathematics, biology, chemistry, laboratory records and reports used in the operation of a wastewater facility.
 This course is preparation of the State "B" level wastewater operator.

-Green Thumb, 20 class hours, 2 Inst. c.e.u.'s [Offered as needed] XXX 8609 "Green Thumb" is designed to make each student cognizant of the main principles of plant selection and care.
+Green Thumb, 20 class hours, 2 c.e.u.'s [Offered as needed] "Green Thumb" is designed to make each student cognizant of the main principles of plant selection and care.
 (Self-supporting course)